-That’s a little longer passage than we normally read and pray according to on this podcast.
-But the reason I wanted to read all six of those verses is because, well, I love these verses and the way they describe God’s grace in giving ability, intelligence, knowledge, craftsmanship, to devise artistic designs, to work in all kinds of ways in gold, silver, and bronze and cutting stones and carving wood, to work in every craft.
+Exodus 31:1–6 is a little longer passage than we normally read and pray according to on this podcast.
+But the reason I wanted to read all six of those verses is because, well, I love Exodus 31:1–6.
+And the way they describe God’s grace in giving ability, intelligence, knowledge, craftsmanship, and to devise artistic designs.
+His gifts of working in all kinds of ways in gold, silver, and bronze.
+And in giving cutting stones and carving wood, to work in every craft.
 “I have given, God says, “to all able men ability that they may make all that I have commanded you.”

 God gives abilities ultimately for His purposes to be accomplished.

-When I read these verses, I think about all the different skills and gifts and knowledge and craftsmanship abilities that He has given to so many different people.
+When I read Exodus 31:1–6, I think about all the different skills and gifts that He has given to us.
 I think about doctors and the skills and abilities they have.
 I think about teachers and the skills and abilities they have.
-I think about craftsmen who make things.
-I think about artists.
-I think about all kinds of different people with all kinds of different skills, abilities, crafts, knowledge, intellect, and it all comes from God.
+And I think about craftsmen who make things.
+Also, I think about artists.
+Oh, I think about all kinds of different people with all kinds of different skills, abilities, crafts, knowledge, and intellect.
+It all comes from God.
 To see every picture of craftsmanship and skill and ability in people as a good gift from God, we know this.
-The Bible clearly teaches every good gift comes from God, including every ounce of intelligence, every bit of knowledge, every ability in crafting this or that or making this or that or doing this or that.
+The Bible clearly teaches every good gift comes from God.
+This includes every ounce of intelligence.
+It includes every bit of knowledge, every ability in crafting or doing something.

 We give you glory for the way we see your good gifts at work in different people.
 And God, we pray that every ounce of intelligence we have, every single ability we have even down to the most basic of abilities, the ability to speak, the ability to hear, the ability to work in any capacity, and God with unique skills that you’ve entrusted to different people, God, we pray that you would help us to use these gifts for your glory.
 Every gift we have today use for your glory.

-And help us to give glory as we see your grace at work in all kinds of different people’s gifts and abilities around us.
-I think about my time with you this morning and just praying, “Take my life, let it be consecrated all to thee.”
-All to you, every ounce of intellect, every word from my lips, every single thing I do with my hands, every single place I go with my feet.
-God, we pray that you would be glorified with all the good gifts that you have given to us by your spirit.
+Help us to give glory as we see your grace at work in all kinds of different people’s gifts and abilities around us.
+I think about my time with you this morning.
+And just praying, “Take my life, let it be consecrated all to thee.”
+All to you, every ounce of intellect, every word from my lips.
+Take every single thing I do with my hands, every single place I go with my feet.
+God, we pray that you would be glorified with all the good gifts that you have given us.
 In Jesus’ name, we pray.
 Amen.